-Secondary Resources: Secondary resources on a property must be recorded and photographed on a survey form and documented in the survey report, including those that are roughly fifty years of age or older that may be considered either contributing or non-contributing, as well as those that are less than fifty years of age that may be considered contributing.
-Secondary resources that are less than fifty years of age and that may be considered non-contributing (in particular, recent outbuildings such as barns, garages, carports, and sheds) should be included and identified as such in the survey report and survey form description and photographs, but do not need to be individually recorded as a resource.
+Secondary Resources: Secondary resources on a property must be recorded and photographed on their own survey form (e.g., SHPO site number 1234.01, 1234.02, and so on) and documented in the survey report.
+Secondary resources that are known to be less than fifty years of age (in particular, recent outbuildings such as sheds, carports, garages, barns, etc.) should be: one, described in the primary resource's, or districts and/or complexes, survey form Description/Significant Features field; two, captured in the photographs provided for the recorded resource's; and, three, included in and identified as such in the survey report and the survey form description and photographs, but do not need to be individually recorded as a resource.
 If secondary resources include previously or newly recorded archaeological sites and/or landscapes or landscape features, or previously or newly recorded above-ground architectural or historic resources, these must be included in the survey report and survey form description and photographs, where applicable.